Sayana Press: Pilot introduction and evaluation

 As part of this event, public and private partners announced plans to reach women in sub-Saharan Africa and South Asia between 2013 and 2016 with up to 12 million pilot introduction doses of Sayana Press.
 The Sayana Press pilot introduction partnership includes the Bill & Melinda Gates Foundation, the US Agency for International Development (USAID), the United Kingdom’s Department for International Development (DFID), the United Nations Population Fund (UNFPA), Pfizer Inc., and PATH.

-As a result of the Summit on Family Planning commitment, PATH and partners are supporting pilot introduction of Sayana Press in Bangladesh, Burkina Faso, Niger, Senegal, and Uganda.
-Country introduction activities are expected to begin in the first quarter of 2014.
+As a result of the Summit on Family Planning commitment, PATH and partners are supporting pilot introduction of Sayana Press in Burkina Faso, Niger, Senegal, and Uganda.
+Country introduction activities are expected to begin in 2014.
 Plans are under way to make Sayana Press available through normal delivery channels in the public, NGO and commercial sectors.
 The project’s evaluation component will generate information that builds upon the evidence base for decision-making about whether and how countries can include Sayana Press in family planning programs in the future.
 The pilot introduction units of Sayana Press are being procured by donors involved in the Summit on Family Planning.

 This pilot introduction will complement small-scale Sayana Press acceptability studies and operational assessments completed in Senegal and Uganda in 2013.
 These studies generated information concerning the acceptability of Sayana Press among clients and a range of health care providers, including community-based workers.